HidroAysén: Environmental impact

 There were more potential impacts such as the spread of construction dust and run off, noise pollution, the disturbance of fish spawning areas, as well as wetlands.
-The project would have endangered the habitat of the Huemul, known as South Andean deer in English, which is an endangered species of the deer family.
+The project would have endangered the habitat of the Huemul, an endangered species of the deer family.
 Countless other species and ecosystems around would have also been endangered by the project.
 There were also potential longer-term impacts such as the loss of the eco-tourism and a loss of profit for the ranching economy, as well as the displacement of residents.
 Another possible impact was the risk of seismic activity of the region and the uncertainty of the consequences of climate change and the impact of this on the future of Patagonia.
 Changes in snow and rain patterns could be enough to cause damage to the dams themselves.